nikolaAV/Modern-Cpp/concept (pceudo)/README.md

 # C++ concept ([Concepts Lite](https://isocpp.org/blog/2013/02/concepts-lite-constraining-templates-with-predicates-andrew-sutton-bjarne-s))
-A few alternative routes until C++ language supports [them](http://en.cppreference.com/w/cpp/language/constraints)
+A few alternative routes before C++20 supports [them](http://en.cppreference.com/w/cpp/language/constraints)

 ## "Why are concepts needed?" kick off.
 Let's suppose we have just finished writing 'sum' function for two [`std::optional`](https://en.cppreference.com/w/cpp/utility/optional) values.
 While it’s unusual to overload operators for standard types, in common sense it may be warranted since there is a [similar abstractions](https://wiki.haskell.org/Maybe) that other languages have and could have applications in other code bases.